GW250114 reveals black hole horizon signatures: measurement of horizon properties in GW250114

 where $\omega_G$ is an effective instantaneous complex frequency given by Eq.~(5) in Ref.~\cite{Oshita:2025qmn}, see also the Supplemental Material for more details.
 As the particle approaches the horizon, $\omega_G$ asymptotes toward $\omega_H$, driving the prefactor $[\omega_G(t) - \omega_H]$ to zero and thereby screening $\omega_H$, which prevents it from being observed at infinity.
 The agreement between the quasinormal-mode-removed waveform and the analytic prediction is striking, demonstrating that, once quasinormal modes are removed, the residual oscillations from $t \gtrsim -7\Mfdet$ are clearly identified as the direct-wave signal, which dominates over potential nonlinear or subdominant effects in this regime.
 This provides a compelling theoretical basis for identifying direct waves in observational data.
+Relaxing the near-horizon approximation or including nonlinear effects in the analytical model may extend the agreement to earlier times and refine the description of the onset of direct-wave emission, which we defer to future work.
 In what follows, we focus on the time window ($t \gtrsim -7\Mfdet$) to analyze GW250114.